 ScrumDo allows customers to define and organize their workspaces in whatever structure makes sense to them (NOTE: ScrumDo's full set of workspace capabilities are only accessible to Premium and Enterprise plan customers).
 In simple contexts (like a single team or small organization), workspaces will often represent a single body of work -- a “project” or the work produced by a single delivery team.
-And a starting workspace structure within ScrumDo may look something like this:

 Because ScrumDo Enterprise allows users to organize and manage large bodies of work and teams across multiple dimensions, workspaces can also be configured to represent different layers of abstractions.
 Here’s an example of a small portfolio or program of created within the same organization:

 In larger enterprises, complex collections of work are often organized into a portfolio of programs, with work being undertaken by multiple delivery teams.
 The workspace structure in such a context would look more like this: